Somdet Chao Phraya Borom Maha Sri Suriwongse: Biography

-Chuang Bunnag (ช่วง บุนนาค) was born on 23 December 1808 to Tish Bunnag and his main wife Lady Chan, who was a daughter of Chao Phraya Pollathep Thongin, at Chuang's grandfather's residence off the southern wall of the Grand Palace near modern Wat Pho, Phra Nakhon District.
+Chuang Bunnag was born on 23 December 1808 to Tish Bunnag and his main wife Lady Chan, who was a daughter of Chao Phraya Pollathep Thongin, at Chuang's grandfather's residence off the southern wall of the Grand Palace near modern Wat Pho, Phra Nakhon District.
 Chuang was a member of Bunnag family who had descended from Sheikh Ahmad, the Persian minister of King Prasat Thong.
 (His lineage had converted to Theravada Buddhism in the mid-eighteenth century.)
 In 1818, the Grand Palace expanded south and Bunnags moved to their new residence on the West bank of Chao Phraya River in modern Thonburi District.
 Chuang's father, Tish, was later invested as Chao Phraya Phraklang the Minister of Trade.

 Chuang began his career by entering the royal palace as one of the royal pages by around 1828.
 He was traditionally educated at Wat Pho.
 With his father being the Minister of Trade, Chuang became acquainted to royal trades and exposed to Western sciences.
 He was given title Luang Sit Nai Wen (หลวงสิทธิ์นายเวร).
 He was said to be able to communicate in English.
 Chuang rose through ranks in the Royal Household Office.
 His main pursuit was shipbuilding.
 Chuang built a brigantine called Ariel, the first Western rigged ship ever built in Siam, at Chantaburi in 1835 where his father had been assigned to build fortifications.
 Chuang presented Ariel to King Rama III who named the ship Klaew Klang Samutr (แกล้วกลางสมุทร).
 Chuang invited Dan Beach Bradley to board his ship to Chantaburi in October 1835.
 Bradley called Chuang "Luang Nai Sit" and mentioned that in front of Chuang's house there was an engraving in English; "This is Luang Nai Sit's house - welcome friends."
 Chuang was close to Prince Isaret Rangsan (later vice-king Pinklao) who shared Chuang's enthusiasms in shipbuilding and British-American culture.

 Chuang was appointed Chameun Waiworanat, a high-ranking royal page.
 In Siamese–Vietnamese War (1841–1845), King Rama III commissioned Prince Isaret Rangsan and Chuang Bunnag to bring five Siamese rigged warships to attack Hà Tiên in January 1842.
 Prince Isaret Rangsan stayed at Phú Quốc and Chuang led the assault into Hà Tiên and sent Cambodian regiment to take Cô Tô mountain.
 After one week of bombardments, the reinforced Vietnamese did not yield.
 Prince Isaret Rangsan and Chuang Bunnag decided to retreat due to unfavorable winds.